 I have tried Nuloom Washable rugs, BoutiqueRugs and Ruggable rugs.
 These are all quality brands.
 It depends more on whether you like the look and feel of the rugs.
 They are all low pile rugs and don’t feel very soft and squishy or have a plush look, but they have a place.

 Ruggable – You can see a great video review of Ruggables here.
 Unfortunately, the Ruggable rug I bought went back.
 I didn’t like the feel of it for a living room.
 It was too thin.
 Be sure to read the company’s return policy if you plan to send yours back.
 There is a restocking fee of $25 and you shouldn’t leave the rug down long enough to get ANYTHING on it.
 That seems fair, but just know that.

 Nuloom – I kept the Nuloom washable rug I purchased for the bathroom.
-It doesn’t feel like a rug, it feels more like a mat which works in a bathroom.
+It doesn’t feel like a rug, it feels more like a mat, which works in a bathroom.
 I don’t have to worry about it moving because the space doesn’t allow it.
 Update 6 months in: I threw this one out.
 It was washable, but it didn’t look CLEAN.